citusdata/citus_docs/installation/multi_machine_aws.rst

 **7. Ready to use the cluster**

 At this step, you have completed the installation process and are ready to use the Citus cluster.
-You can now login to the master node and start executing commands.
+You can now login to the coordinator node and start executing commands.
 The command below, when run in the psql shell, should output the worker nodes mentioned in the pg_dist_node.

 ::